 Identification with our living and working environment is strongly related to our creative possibilities.
 Those who are allowed to participate in discussions and co-decisions are more likely to implement jointly developed goals and strategies and are also more willing to accept unpopular decisions.
 Ultimately, a democratically led discussion and decision-making process increases the acceptance of the results (assuming that basic democratic values are accepted).

 In the joint discussion of a topic, our own ideas and opinions are challenged by other people.
 This change of perspective requires courage, but at the same time promotes understanding for other perspectives.
 The fact that we can allow different views and argue respectfully with each other is the basis of democracy and a prerequisite for cohesion.

 Digital participation formats are independent of time and space.
 Those who focus only on offline formats run the risk of excluding people who cannot be at a certain place at a certain time.
 The reasons for this are numerous!
 That's why you should conduct processes of idea generation and decision-making in larger groups online as well.
 Non-digital formats can be used to accompany this process, because not everyone feels comfortable on the internet and because in some conversation situations it is better to be able to look each other in the eye.

 The time of decisions made behind closed doors is over - at least that's what we hope!
 Because non-transparent processes lead to mistrust towards the decision makers and question the democratic legitimacy of the decision-making process.
 Through digital participation formats, the ideas and arguments brought forward become publicly visible.
 Participants can follow the discussion and can enter the process at any time.
-Bad news for corruption and abuse of power.
+This bad news for corruption and abuse of power.